Teaching resource Animals and people in movement

 Exercise 3

-Finally choose a spot where you have a good view both left and right.
-Starting on the left-hand and side you will also look left.
-As you approach the centre of the page you will draw what is in front of you and finally your right perspective on the right-hand side.
-This will be an abstract perspective that contains movement so try to also use any techniques you have discovered to portray movement.
+Finally, choose a spot where you have a good view to both your left and right.
+Starting on the left-hand side of the page, draw what you can see to your left.
+As you approach the centre of the page, draw what is in front of you.
+Finally, on the right-hand side, draw your view to the right.